brianreumere/plague/README.md

 ### Additional footer text

-This will render below the h-card.
+This will render in the right-hand footer column, next to the h-card.
 Markdown is supported.
 For example:

 ```
 [params]